 Human society is made up of individuals.
 People who want to help change society through work in ministry, human services, or the social sciences can benefit from an understanding of how individuals develop and grow throughout their lives.

 Warner Pacific College offers a Bachelor of Science in Human Development (BSHD) degree for working professionals who want to prepare for career opportunities in these areas of expertise.
-Designed for students with prior college experience, this bachelor’s degree program teaches theoretical knowledge and practical skills for working with others, guided by a Christ-centered worldview.
+Designed for students with prior college experience, this faith-based bachelor’s degree program teaches theoretical knowledge and practical skills for working with others, guided by a Christ-centered worldview.

 Who This Bachelor’s Completion Program is For